 Biosciences & Engineering Institute

 Experimentation.
 Exploration.
 Innovation.
-The building blocks of science – hands-on.
+The building blocks of science – virtually.

 The frontier of science and technology has rarely been as exciting as it is today.
 Students will have the opportunity to work with esteemed faculty in the Wake Forest science departments, research mentors, and industry professionals who have taken cutting-edge research and seen it materialize in the real-world.
-Investigate the pathway from basic science research to tissue engineering, with hands-on workshops, experiments and tours of cutting edge facilities.
+Investigate the pathway from basic science research to tissue engineering.
 Students explore how the Biosciences and Engineering fields have evolved through physical sciences to innovative research, industry products, and procedures.
 Close collaboration and deeper engagement in the world of Biosciences and Engineering will allow students to see their futures – right now.

 At a Glance